andreasgoodstein/shelter-availability/README.md

 A quick little React / NextJS project, to provide a better overview of the availability of bookable campsites and shelters in Denmark.

+It piggybacks on the API used at [Naturstyrelsen](https://book.naturstyrelsen.dk)

 ## Running

 Run either via **npm** or **docker compose**